 How Long Does The Port Stay In For?

 The port can stay in indefinately, but is normally removed after treatment has finished.
-Removal is a minor procedure and Dr Fosh can do this under local anaesthetic in theatre.
+Removal is a minor procedure and A/Prof Fosh can do this under local anaesthetic in theatre.

 What Are The Potential Complications?

 - Pain -Usually immediately after the operation, this should decrease with time

 - Infection-This can be treated with antibiotics, but severe infections may result in removal of the port

 - Bleeding-This can happen at the site of the operation and will normally stop if pressure is applied.
 Very rarely, the vessels can be damaged during the operation which is a serious complication and would require further intervention.

 - Blood clot in the catheter-This sometimes means a new port must be inserted

 - Fracture of the catheter-A rare complication, but sometimes the end of the catheter can break off and will need to be removed